 Soldiers from D (Bedfordshire & Hertfordshire) Company, The Poachers have been spending the last couple of weeks preparing for operations and firing the NLAW anti tank missile.— The Royal Anglian Regiment (@RAnglians) November 20, 2020

 #RoyalAnglianRegiment #armyconfidence pic.twitter.com/umNA0RsG0j

 Next Generation Light Ant-Tank Weapon (NLAW) Capabilities

-The guidance system uses Predicted Line of Sight (PLOS).
+The guidance system uses Predicted Line of Sight (PLOS), technically, it is not a missile as it is not guided to the target.
 The firer activates the system and tracks the target for 2 to 3 seconds before firing, the guidance system then calculates the predicted flight path to ensure a hit, it is a fire and forget device.

 NLAW has a soft launch system that allows it to be fired from cover, inside buildings etc. It can also be fired without guidance prediction if the situation requires it.

 The 12.5kg IM compliant system has an effective range is between 20m and 600m, the missile is 150mm in diameter and the warhead, 102mm diameter down angled at 90 degrees.

 NLAW is a maintenance-free disposable system, although the Trijicon Compact ACOG 2.5×20 sight can be detached and reused if required.

 NLAW Practice Round

 |Change Date||Change Record|